aeinbu/aeinbu.github.io/README.md

 # aeinbu.github.io

-A responsive website template, with clear seperation of layout and styling (seperate ccs files).
+A responsive website template, with clear seperation of layout and styling (seperate css files).

 You can view the website at http://aeinbu.github.io.